ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Room Mailboxes | Configured | There is a requirement for booking rooms within the solution.
 Rooms will be configured with a mailbox so that users can book them through their calendars.
 Equipment Mailboxes  | Configured | There is a requirement for booking equipment within the solution.
 Equipment will be configured with a mailbox so that users can book them through their calendars.
 Room Lists | Configured | There is a requirement for booking rooms within the solution.
 Room Assets will be configured with a list so that users can book them through their calendars.
-Naming standards for Resource mailboxes | Configured<br>e.g. `RES_{location}` | To distinguish between resource mailboxes a naming standard will be followed for each resource mailbox.
+Naming standards for Resource mailboxes | Configured<br>e.g. `RES_<location>` | To distinguish between resource mailboxes a naming standard will be followed for each resource mailbox.

 ### Distribution Lists